Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Always check the Trenitalia website for the latest time schedule and prices.

-If you’re planning to fly to the Dolomites, the closest international airport is Venice, which is about 160km away.
+If you’re planning to fly to the Dolomites, the closest international airports are Verona and Venice, which is about 160km away.
 Munich in Germany works also very well.
-Treviso, Verona, and Innsbruck in Austria have also smaller airports, some served by low-cost airlines like Treviso.
+Treviso and Innsbruck in Austria have also smaller airports, served by low-cost airlines too.

 Budget a trip of around 5-6 hours from the airport to any of these towns, give or take, using public transportation.
-If you rent a car the time needed is usually half of that, more practical and what a view along the drive too!
+Save half that time if you rent a vehicle, besides being more practical and what a view along the drive too!

 The Dolomites - The Giau Pass at sunset